Spread the love

 Decision #2: Seek Wisdom

-After his briefing with President Truman, Ponder’s consciousness broadcast to the biblical King Solomon court.
+After his meeting with President Truman, Ponder’s mind suddenly took him to the court of the biblical King Solomon.

 God moves mountains to create the opportunity of his choosing.
 It is up to you to be ready to roll. — KING SOLOMON